-Taxpayers are permitted to exclude unemployment compensation from adjusted gross income in Delaware for the 2021 tax year.
-Enter the amount of unemployment compensation included in Federal adjusted gross income on line 25, column A to reduce Delaware AGI.
+Taxpayers are permitted to exclude unemployment compensation from adjusted gross income in Delaware for the 2022 tax year.
+Enter the amount of unemployment compensation included in federal adjusted gross income on line 25, Column A to reduce Delaware AGI.
 If some or all of the unemployment compensation was sourced to Delaware, include the Delaware-sourced unemployment compensation on Line 25, column B to reduce Delaware source income.

-e 26 Social Security/Railroad Retirement Benefits
+Line 26a | Social Security/Railroad Retirement Benefits

 Social Security and Railroad Retirement benefits are not taxable in Delaware and therefore should not be included in Delaware taxable income.
-Enter on Line 26 the total amount from Line 13 plus any Railroad Retirement payments included on Line 9.
+Enter on Line 26a the total amount from Line 13 plus any Railroad Retirement payments included on Line 9.